Breathing Problems Solved

 Low weight (underweight)

-Warning.
-Consult your family physician or GP about use of this breathing exercise for your specific health problems.
+Warning: Consult your family physician or GP about the use of breathing exercises for your specific health condition.

 Module 10.
 Free Buteyko breathing exercises

 Part 1.
-Preliminary requirements for learning Buteyko breathing exercises Detailed description of the following factors and environmental conditions for success in your CP progress:
+Preliminary requirements for learning Buteyko breathing exercises, details the following factors and environmental conditions that positively influence CP progress:

 - A quiet place to focus one’s attention